Hindlip Hall

 Hindlip Hall is a stately home in Hindlip, Worcestershire, England.
-The first major hall was built before 1575, and it played a significant role in both the Babington and the Gunpowder plots, where it hid four people in priest holes.
+The first major hall was built before 1575, and it played a significant role in both the Babington Plot and the Gunpowder Plot, where it hid four people in priest holes.
 It was Humphrey Littleton who told the authorities that Edward Oldcorne was hiding here after he had been heard saying Mass at Hindlip Hall.
 Four people were executed and the owner at that time barely escaped execution himself due to the intercession of Lord Monteagle.